 In 2015, the Coordinating Commission began leading an effort in Nebraska to encourage more high school students to apply for federal financial aid to attend college.
-As part of the U.S. Department of Education's FAFSA Completion Initiative, the Commission can provide certain designated entities - typically high schools - with limited data about their students'

-progress in completing and filing the Free Application for Federal Student Aid (FAFSA).
+As part of the U.S. Department of Education's FAFSA Completion Initiative, the Commission can provide certain designated entities - typically high schools with limited data about their students' progress in completing and filing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA Initiative enables the designated entities to better target counseling, help with completing the FAFSA, and provide other resources to those students.
 Identifying such students can promote college access and success by ensuring students, particularly low-income students, have access to financial aid.
 The Commission received funding from the Legislature in 2015 for the implementation of the initiative's software.

-Dual Credit
+Dual Enrollment

-In 2019, the Coordinating Commission and the State Board of Education undertook a joint dual credit initiative to study ways to increase dual credit course-taking in Nebraska.
+In 2019, the Coordinating Commission and the State Board of Education undertook a joint dual enrollment initiative to study ways to increase dual enrollment course-taking in Nebraska.
 The initiative was assisted by consultants from the Education Commission of the States and resulted in a report with recommendations directed at increased access, better communications with students and parents, credit transfer, increasing the number of qualified instructors, affordability, and improved data and reporting.
 The Coordinating Commission has implemented data collection improvements and requested additional funding for the Access College Early Scholarship program.
-During the 2020 legislative session, the Coordinating Commission worked with the Nebraska Department of Education and the Nebraska Legislature's Education Committee to target new lottery funds to dual credit priority areas in LB 920.
-That work will continue in 2021.
+During the 2020 legislative session, the Coordinating Commission worked with the Nebraska

+Department of Education and the Nebraska Legislature's Education Committee to target lottery funds to dual credit priority areas such as grants for teachers seeking graduate credits necessary to teach dual enrollment courses.
+That work will continue in 2023.